Tristanggr/Global-Activity-Score/README.md

 Added to this, we note on 10 the ring activity measure according to the selected threshold.
 Thank a study with a Axivity AX3, we made some mesurement to develop our data in activities measurment.
 We create our own treshold beetween 0 and 10 for an entire day.

-In the entry of the program, we used a .csv file which contains the data of the Activity AX3.
-The algorith create figure which represent the Activity measurement.
-Also in the figure, we can observe different treshold to isolate different degrees of activities and the period of high rythm of activities.

-The device is composed by an accelerometer and a flash memory.
-Thanks a software, we can extract the data in a .cvs file.
-We can find in this file, the timeline and the accelerometer data in 3 axis (X,Y,Z)

-In the program, we calculated the euclidienne norme of X Y Z. After that, we substracted 1 of the norm to remove the gravity.
-Also, we have made means of data every 10 minutes.
-Thanks thoses new data, we can have the activity and create tresholds.

 ```{scilab}